UXVirtual/night-sky/README.md

 ### Mobile

 Move your phone around to pan the scene.
 Only works with devices equipped with a gyroscope.

+## TODO

+*   Optimise and provide fallbacks for lower-end devices.

+*   Enable Google Cardboard support.

+*   Split code into classes and make more object-oriented.

 ## Installation